MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 ## Do You Really Know Thread Safety?

-I consider thread safety to be one of the most misunderstood topics in C++.
-Why?
-Two reasons:
+I consider thread safety to be one of the most misunderstood topics in C++, for two reasons:

 1. Thread safety is complex and nuanced, so quality education material is hard to come by.
 2. There is so much nondeterminism (from the programmer's perspective) that it's easy to convince yourself you understand thread safety.